stellarwp/global-docs/docs/strauss-setup.md

 # Setting up Strauss in your project

 [Strauss](https://github.com/BrianHenryIE/strauss) is a library for creating namespaced classes and constants on other libraries included within a WordPress project.
+This way, if your WordPress project is run alongside another WordPress project that has overlapping dependencies, they won't actually conflict!

+Adding Strauss to your `composer.json` is only slightly more complicated than adding a typical dependency.

 ## Including Strauss as a dev dependency via composer